 2. Level of Participation

-Applicants are required to deposit their share of the construction contract costs with MoDOT as specified in the project agreement which is typically prior to the project being let.
+Applicants with projects that are administered by MoDOT are required to deposit their share of the construction contract costs with MoDOT as specified in the project agreement which is typically prior to the project being let.

 If applicants provide federal funds (including earmarks) as part of their portion of the project costs, they must, if applicable, also provide the cash for matching the federal funds.

 Applicants will be responsible for any cost overruns.

 The applicant works with the appropriate MoDOT district contact to determine the project scope and costs.
 The district assists the applicant in preparing the Request for Environmental Services (RES) and the Cost Share application.
 The application is available online at https://www6.modot.mo.gov/Partnership/Login.aspx?ReturnUrl=%2fPartnership%2f.